Yoshihide Suga: Chief Cabinet Secretary

 Suga remained close to Shinzo Abe during the late 2000s and early 2010s, and urged Abe to run for the LDP presidency in 2012.
 Unlike many of Abe's other allies, Suga pushed Abe to focus on the economy rather than Abe's long-standing ambition to revise Article 9 of the Constitution, which prohibits Japan from using a military as means of settling international disputes.

 Following Abe's victory in the 2012 general election, Suga was appointed Chief Cabinet Secretary in the second Abe cabinet in December 2012.
 In September 2014, he was given the additional portfolio of Minister in charge of Alleviating the Burden of the Bases in Okinawa.
 Suga and Tarō Asō were the only members of the December 2012 cabinet who remained in the cabinet as of November 2019.
 Suga is by far the longest-serving Chief Cabinet Secretary in Japanese history, serving his post for a total of 2,820 days; the second longest-serving Chief Cabinet Secretary, Yasuo Fukuda, served for a total of 1,289 days, less than half as long as Suga.

 As Chief Cabinet Secretary, Suga served as an aide and advisor to Abe, and took an active managerial role in the government.
 He had a key role in the government's initiatives to attract tourists and foreign workers and reduce mobile telephone rates.
 He formed a team to reexamine the lead-up to the Kono Statement of 1993 but the group was soon after disbanded without ever reaching a consensus.
-He was affiliated with the openly nationalist organisation Nippon Kaigi.
+He was affiliated with ultranationalist and far-right organisation, Nippon Kaigi.
 Under Abe, Suga overcame party resistance to implement a visa program that opened the doors for unskilled foreign workers, a shift from the previous policy, which centered on internship programs that often confined foreign workers to low-paying jobs.
 He was also supportive of the aggressive measures by the Bank of Japan to counter deflation.
 In 2015, he was criticized for publicly encouraging Japanese women to "contribute to their country by feeling like they want to have more children".
 He continued to hold his seat in the 2014 general election and 2017 general election.